ian-hank/neovim-multi-config/README.md

-# Neovim config (macOS, WSL, Windows)
+# Neovim config

 This repo contains my Neovim config.
-It’s OS-aware (macOS/WSL/Windows) and kept minimal.
+It’s meant to be OS (macOS/WSL/Windows) and keyboard aware.